bradp/vv/README.md

 You can create as many named blueprints in this file as you would like, all with as many different settings as you'd like.

+When creating a site, the name you've specified (in this example, "sample") is what you'll need to specify to use this blueprint.

 ## Vagrant Proxy